Grooming with both hands

 Grooming with either your right or left hand

-It makes lots of sense to be competent with each of them.
+It makes lots of sense to be competent with both.

 Grooming with your right or left hand

-Have you tried grooming one location with the other hand?
+Have you tried grooming the same area with a different hand?

-When grooming, you naturally tend to use your writing hand.
+When grooming yourself, you naturally tend to use your writing hand.

 This is generally the best practice.